For Children and Youth

 Book Class: “Spirituality for the Two Halves of Life”

-Using Appreciative Inquiry, this class in discerning the ways Christian Faith challenges and encourages family life.
-John Scott is the coordinator of this group.
+Through discussion and open dialogue, Tom Garrett leads this class in a fun learning environment where the Christian faith is explored for answers to the challenges of young family life.
+Led by Tom Garrett.
+John Scott is the class coordinator.
 Contact John at Email John Scott for more information.
-Led by Tom Garrett.
-Meets in the Tilson Room
+Meets in Room 232.

 Community of Young Adults